-ON THIS PAGE: You will find information about how many women learn they have this type of cancer each year and some general survival information.
+ON THIS PAGE: You will find information about how many women are diagnosed with this type of cancer each year.
+You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.